Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: DLMC with IS

-where we omit the probability measure henceforth when taking the nested expectation for ease of notation. $\E{G(\Bar{X}^P(T))}$ means that expectation is taken with respect to all randomness sources in the decoupled MV-SDE \eqref{eqn:decoupled_mvsde}.
-First, we estimate the inner expectation $\E{G(\Bar{X}^P(T))\mid \{\mu_t^P: t \in [0,T]\}}$, and then we estimate the outer expectation using MC sampling over different $\mu^P_t$ realizations. \end{enumerate}
+Henceforth, for ease of notation, $\E{G(\Bar{X}^P(T))}$ indicates that the expectation is taken with respect to all sources of randomness in the decoupled MV-SDE \eqref{eqn:decoupled_mvsde}.
+First, we estimate the inner expectation $\E{G(\Bar{X}^P(T))\mid \{\mu_t^P: t \in [0,T]\}}$, and then we estimate the outer expectation by using MC sampling over different realizations of the empirical law. \end{enumerate}

-The inner expectation $\E{G(\Bar{X}^P(T))\mid \{\mu_t^P: t \in [0,T]\}}$ can be obtained from the KBE associated with \eqref{eqn:decoupled_mvsde}.
-However, obtaining an analytical solution is not always possible and conventional numerical methods do not handle relative error tolerances even in the $d=1$ case, which are relevant for rare event regimes.
-Even if we could solve the KBE accurately, we would need to solve it multiple times for each $\mu^P_t$ realization, which could quickly become a bottleneck.
-Therefore, we propose to use MC methods coupled with IS, even for the one-dimensional case, to estimate the nested expectation. \begin{rem}[Time Extension for the Empirical Law] In practice, one only has access to time-discretized $\{\mu_t^P: t \in [0,T]\}$ from the Euler-Maruyama time discretization of \eqref{eqn:strong_approx_mvsde}.
+The inner expectation $\E{G(\Bar{X}^P(T))\mid \{\mu_t^P: t \in [0,T]\}}$ solves the KBE associated with \eqref{eqn:decoupled_mvsde}.
+However, obtaining an analytical solution is not always possible, and conventional numerical methods cannot handle relative error tolerances even for $d=1$, which is relevant for rare events.
+Even if the KBE could be solved accurately, it would need to be solved multiple times for each empirical law realization, and this could prove cumbersome.
+Therefore, we propose to use MC methods coupled with IS, even for the one-dimensional case, to estimate the nested expectation. \begin{rem}[Time Extension of the Empirical Law] In practice, we only have access to a time-discretized $\{\mu_t^P: t \in [0,T]\}$ from the Euler--Maruyama time discretization of \eqref{eqn:strong_approx_mvsde}.
 However, $\mu^P_t$ must be defined continuously throughout the time domain for the decoupled MV-SDE to be well-defined.
-Therefore, we used the continuous Euler time extension for the discretized law to extend the $\mu^P_t$ over the whole time domain. \end{rem}
+Therefore, we use the continuous Euler time extension for the discretized empirical law over the entire time domain. \end{rem}